CoFlows/CoFlows-CE/README.md

 **CoFlows'** polyglot functionality allows developers to build complex workflows leveraging off great open-source libraries written in various languages.
 The wealth of distributed computing libraries of Java / Scala together with Python's data science tools are all available in order to use the right tool for the right purpose in the same process!

-Furthermore, our aim with **CoFlows** is to offer simplicity for **Data Scientists** in order to quickly build self-contained projects while leveraging off popular tools.
+Furthermore, our aim with **CoFlows** is to offer simplicity for **Data Scientists** to quickly build self-contained projects while leveraging off popular tools.
 To this end, once a developer pulls the **CoFlows** image a range of tools are at their disposal as first class citizens of the **CoFlows** ecosystem:
 * DotNet Core 2.2
 * Python 3.7.4
 * Java 1.8
 * Scala 2.11.8
 * JupyterLab

-... and yes, it is a big image using 1.9Gb of space.
+... and yes, it is a big image taking 900Mb to download and 1.9Gb of space during runtime.

 Projects in **CoFlows** are called Workspaces.
 They contain the logic that defines the Web APIs and scheduled / reactive processes together with the definition of the entire environment including Nuget, Jar and Pip packages that the Workspace depends on.
 For further information please read [Workspace](docs/Workspace.md "Workspace").